DennisDean/BlockEdfHeatMapView/README.md

 ===================

 A heatmap can be created for each signal in an EDF or for selected signals.
 Alternatively, a panel of heatmaps can be created.
-Heatmap's x axis can be selected from preset durations that correspond to values often used in sleep and circadian research.
+A heatmap's x-axis can be selected from preset durations that correspond to values often used in sleep and circadian research.
 The HeatMap function is designed to provide a way to quickly review the contents of large number of sleep studies.

 Example output can be found [here](https://github.com/DennisDean/BlockEdfHeatMapView/releases)

 ## Getting started:
 The fastest way to get started is to run tests in the associated test file.
 Public properties contain the most common parameters for configuring HeatMaps.
-More advance users may want to review private properties before modifying.
+Advanced users may want to review private properties before modifying.

 ### Examples included in test file
 * TEST_1: Specify edf as a file